-For a problem in which the measurements are observed Rayleigh wave phase speeds at a particular location, which have independent but not identically distributed Gaussian observational uncertainties σ_i , the likelihood functional is computed from equation (2) where the misfit function comes from the first term on the right hand side of equation (5).
-The assumption of random, independent noise in surface wave dispersion is made here and in other studies (Liu et al., 2010, Bodin et al., 2012), mainly because it is believed that the measurements in the dispersion curve collected from dispersion maps are independent.
-For simplicity we retain this assumption in this study, but the correlation of the dispersion velocities over frequency deserves further investigation.
+For a problem in which the measurements are observed Rayleigh wave phase speeds at a particular location, which have independent but not identically distributed Gaussian observational uncertainties σ_i (period index i), the likelihood functional is computed from equation (2) where the misfit function comes from the first term on the right hand side of equation (5).
+The assumption of the frequency independence of error processes in surface wave dispersion is made here and in other studies (Liu et al., 2010, Bodin et al., 2012), because the covariance over frequency is not well understood.
+The correlation of the dispersion velocities over frequency deserves further investigation.